-8.2.3 FINAL DETERMINATION OF ELIGIBILITY
+8.2.2 FINAL DETERMINATION OF ELIGIBILITY

 An eligible family will be notified in writing and a briefing will be scheduled for voucher issuance.
+The briefing will include all HUD required elements and information concerning participation in the Family Self Sufficiency program.

 An ineligible family is provided a written notice of the determination.
-The notice will clearly state the reasons for the determination, and the family is given the opportunity of an informal review, as specified in the AP.
+The notice will clearly state the reasons for the determination, and the family is given the opportunity of an informal review, as specified in the administrative plan.